afzalhussain23/Image-Based-CFD-Using-Deep-Learning/README.md

 # Image Based CFD Using Deep Learning
-For a better view visit: [GitHub Page](https://illusorytime.github.io/Image-Based-CFD-Using-Deep-Learning/) \
+For a better view visit the [GitHub Page](https://illusorytime.github.io/Image-Based-CFD-Using-Deep-Learning/) \
 For any suggestions please mail me at: afzalhussain@iut-dhaka.edu

 ### Author